Madjarx/Madjarx/README.md

 I believe that the future is in the hands of people that understand Human as an individual, as part of a group / greater entity and society.

-That moment when you lost your anonymity, and anonymity is not something you think about as being valuable